-Oral use.
+For oral use.

-The veterinary medicinal product should be administered directly into the mouth of the cat using the measuring syringe.
-The syringe is graduated in 0.5 mg up to 5 mg.
+The veterinary medicinal product should be administered directly into the mouth of the cat.
 Do not administer in food as efficacy of the veterinary medicinal product when administered via this route has not been established.

-For the stabilisation of feline hyperthyroidism prior to surgical thyroidectomy and for the long term treatment of feline hyperthyroidism, the recommended starting dose is 5 mg of thiamazole (1 ml of the product) per day.
+For the stabilisation of feline hyperthyroidism prior to surgical thyroidectomy and for the long term treatment of feline hyperthyroidism, the recommended starting dose is 5 mg of thiamazole (0.5 ml of the veterinary medicinal product) per day.
 The total daily dose should be divided into two and administered morning and evening.
-If, for reasons of compliance, once daily dosing is preferable, then this is acceptable, although a 2.5mg dose (=0.5ml of the product) given twice daily may be more efficacious in the short term.
 In order to enhance stabilisation of the hyperthyroid patient the same dosing schedule relative to feeding should be used daily.

 Haematology, biochemistry and serum total T4 should be assessed before initiating treatment and after 3 weeks, 6 weeks, 10 weeks, 20 weeks, and thereafter every 3 months.
 At each of the recommended monitoring intervals, the dose should be titrated to effect according to the total T4 and to clinical response to treatment.
-Standard dose adjustments should be made in increments of 2.5 mg of thiamazole (0.5 ml of the product) and the aim should be to achieve the lowest possible dose rate.
-In cats that require particularly small dose adjustments, increments of 1.25 mg of thiamazole (0.25 ml of the product) can be used.
+Standard dose adjustments should be made in increments of 2.5 mg of thiamazole (0.25 ml of the veterinary medicinal product) and the aim should be to achieve the lowest possible dose rate.
+In cats that require particularly small dose adjustments, increments of 1.25 mg of thiamazole (0.125 ml of the veterinary medicinal product) can be used.
 If total T4 concentration drops below the lower end of the reference interval, and particularly if the cat is showing clinical signs of iatrogenic hypothyroidism (e.g. lethargy, inappetence, weight gain and/or dermatological signs such as alopecia and dry skin), consideration should be given to reducing the daily dosage and/or dosing frequency.